When the abuse of men is considered to be violence against women and girls

 “Progress has been made towards achieving gender equality in the workplace, yet significant issues still remain – such as the persistent gender pay gap, the serious under-representation of women in leadership, and the widespread prevalence of discrimination (for both women and men) when it comes to pregnancy, parental leave or a return to work.”

-Now let’s consider the definition of ‘engage‘ (as in ‘engage with men’), which is to:
+Let’s consider the definition of ‘engage‘ (as in ‘engage with men’), which is to:

 1. To occupy the attention or efforts of (men)